 It is tradition in our house to read ‘Twas The Night Before Christmas‘ on Christmas Eve.
 Some of the wording is old fashioned and difficult for young children to understand but the illustrations in this version make Clement C. Moore’s traditional Christmas poem accessible to a younger generation of readers.
 The narrator in this version has been changed, instead of the father jumping out of bed and telling the story it is a small boy in striped pyjamas who watches St. Nicholas.

 The Story: It’s Christmas Eve and everybody is in bed.
-Sam is woken by a noise and tells us what he sees.
-He watches St. Nicholas fly through the sky with his reindeer before coming down the chimney to deliver presents and fill stockings.
+Sam is woken by a noise and proceeds to tell the story of what he sees.
+He watches St. Nicholas flying through the sky with his reindeer before he comes down the chimney to deliver presents and fill stockings.

 Mark Marshall’s whimsical illustrations are a perfect accompaniment to the poem.
 St. Nicholas has a warm smile and twinkly eyes and the fact that the dog wakes up and is happy to see him also shows Sam that he has nothing to fear.
 My daughter was concerned about St. Nicholas burning himself in the fire but decided that his special clothes would protect him!
 I love the way that children accept the idea of reindeer flying through the sky with no question but then pick up on practicalities like fire safety!